dennsgh/mrilabs/README.md

 Sonaris is a hardware device control platform developed to control lab devices and provide basic scheduling and monitoring utilities in a lab setting.

-The device hardware written for it are at the moment quite limited and support only DG4202 Signal Generator and the EDUX1002A Oscilloscope, written to facilitate a thesis project.
+The device hardware written are at the moment quite limited and support only DG4202 Signal Generator and the EDUX1002A Oscilloscope, written to facilitate a thesis project.

 ## Dependencies